 We put Emstrur behind us and continue on our way to Thorsmork.
 The trail takes us within a few kilometers from the great Myrdalsjokull glacier.
 As we descend towards Almenningar a few trees can be seen, a sign we are getting closer to the coast.
 We walk under the characteristic mountain Einhyrningur and into the dense birch forest in Thorsmork.
 Thorsmork is a green valley nesting under the glaciers Eyjafjallajokull and Myrdalsjokull, a magnificent place to spend the night.

-Day 7: HIKING TO MAGNI AND MODI VOLCANO, FIMMVORDUHALS PASS
+HIKING THE FIMMVORDUHALS PASS TO MAGNI AND MODI VOLCANO CRATERS

 Today we leave Thorsmork early in the morning and head for the mountain pass between the two glaciers, Eyjafjallajokull and Myrdalsjokull.
 We will walk up to the two new volcanos formed in 2010, Magni and Modi, the sons of Thor.
 On the way, we pass by a "waterfall" of lava formed in the eruption.
 Here you have a chance to see how Iceland is still being constructed.
 We spend the night in Thorsmork and have a traditional Icelandic Lambalæri (Icelandic Lamb).

 In the morning we have a leisurely breakfast in the hut before going out to explore the surroundings.
 The volcanos Katla and Eyjafjallajokull surround the Thorsmork valley, for thousands of years these volcanoes and the glaciers that cover them have carved the sandstone in Thorsmork into surreal sculptures dotted with moss and Arctic birch trees.
 We hike up the mountain Valahnukur for a fantastic view over the valley.
 Those who wish can also simply spend the day relaxing and enjoying nature in this beautiful place.
-We return to Reykjavik in the early evening where the tour ends around 18:30 at the tourist information center in the heart of Reykjavik.
-From there taxis and local buses are available, but drop off at your accommodation can also be purchased with your tour.
+We return to Reykjavik in the early evening at around 18:30.

 - Thermal underwear (long sleeve top and bottom) made of wool or synthetics (not cotton)